zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ken says, “What are you going to do now?”
 Petra say s, “I might try sending a wire, but my bank charges a large fee for wires.”
 A  “wire” (wire) is when you send money electronically between two banks.
 It’s a part icular way of sending especially large amounts of money between two banks .
 This can be more expensive because banks often charge or make you pa y a large fee, a large amount of money, for wires.

 Ken says, “How about signing up for direct deposit? ” “Direct deposit” is another way of electronically transferring money from one b ank account to another.
-Usually “direct deposit” is the term we use when yo ur company pays you by giving you money not with a paper check, but by dep ositing or putting that money directly into your bank account.
+Usually “direct deposit” is the term we use when your company pays you by giving you money not with a paper check, but by dep ositing or putting that money directly into your bank account.
 In other words, the money is transferred from

 your company’s bank account to your bank account.
 H owever, sometimes this term is used to describe the way people pay their b ills electronically.